PeerHeer/nbt-comparisons/README.md

 A datapack that can compare two NBT values.

 This datapack can compare any two values of any **numeric** data type.
 This includes `byte`, `short`, `int`, `long`, `float` and `double`.
 If the value does not have a numeric data type (e.g. `list` or `compound`), the lengths of these values are compared.
 Generic data types which include `string`, `list`, `compound`, `byte_array`, `int_array` and `long_array` are compared using their length.
-The type of comparison done is automatically determined by the type of the values using a modified version of the [NBT type identifier](https://github.com/PeerHeer/nbt-type-identifier), which has a cache size of 2 and uses a hard-coded function list of types for better performance.
+The type of comparison done is automatically determined by the type of the values, which are obtained using a modified version of the [NBT type identifier](https://github.com/PeerHeer/nbt-type-identifier), which has a cache size of 2 and uses a hard-coded function list of types for better performance.

 This datapack uses `forceload`, which means that OP level 3 or higher is required to install it.
 When first loading the datapack, a popup will prompt all players to install it by clicking on said popup.
 As mentioned previously, this requires OP level 3 or higher to work.